itsadaeze/AltSchool-Exam/README.md

 # AltSchool 3rd Semester Exam

 Hi, 👋 \
-I'm  (AltSchooler) currently studying Frontend Software Engineering at AltSchool Africa\
+I'm Ugwu Adaeze  (AltSchooler) currently studying Frontend Software Engineering at AltSchool Africa\
-I'm using this medium to give thanks to  Altschool Africa  for chance giving to me to learn new technology skills ( VueJs).
+All thanks to  Altschool Africa  for  giving me the opportunity to learn new technology skills ( VueJs).
 ```
 Attached here's some notes about my submission:

-1. A link to the project repository
+1. A link to the project repository  https://github.com/itsadaeze/AltSchool-Exam

-2. A publicly live hosted URL of the challenge
+2. A publicly live hosted URL of the challenge https://alt-school-exam-sigma.vercel.app/

 Thank you very much AltSchool Africa.
 Best regards